Albers Brothers Mill: History

 Bernard Albers was born in Lingen, Germany, on March 6, 1864.
-His father Johann H. was a grain merchant and young Bernard was apprenticed in the grain marketing business.
+His father Johann was a grain merchant and young Bernard was apprenticed in the grain marketing business.
 In 1887 he immigrated to New York.
 After spending two years in Terre Haute, Indiana he migrated to Portland, Oregon.
 He worked for four years for feed merchants, Rogge & Storp.
-In 1893, Albers left the Rogge & Storp and established his own grain business as Albers & Tuke.
+In 1893, Albers left Rogge & Storp and established his own grain business as Albers & Tuke.
 He replaced his partner in 1895 and changed the company name to Albers & Schneider.
 About this time, Bernard's brothers, Henry and William, emigrated from Germany.
 Shortly after his two other brothers, George and Frank, joined them.

 Together the five brothers increased business, requiring a larger mill.
-In 1898, they built is on the banks of the Willamette River in Portland.
+In 1898, they built a new building on the banks of the Willamette River in Portland.
 The company eventually controlled 600 ft of waterfront warehouse and shipping docks.
 The facility handled shipping, bagging, and milling for grain as well as feed, hay and silage for importation and export, from its position on both rail and maritime routes.
-Simultaneously (1898), major contracts with the American military in the Philippines as the Spanish American War began, supported the expansion of the business.
+Simultaneously (1898), major contracts with the American military in the Philippines as the Spanish American War began, supporting the expansion of the business.
 These government contracts were in addition to the demands for flour, sacked grain and pancake mix to gold seekers headed to the Klondike in 1897 and 1898.
-For decades a familiar pictorial label used by Albers was a miner bent over his gold pan placer mining a creek.
+For decades a familiar pictorial label used by Albers depicted a miner bent over his gold pan placer mining a creek.

 In 1901 the business was incorporated as the Albers Brothers Milling Company.
 Within a year a massive expansion period began and continued through the First World War.
 In 1903, Frank Albers announced that the grain and cereal manufacturing company was expanding with a new mill on Tacoma's waterfront.
 The Albers Brothers bought the Cascade Cereal Company that had operated a mill on the waterfront since 1889.
 The Portland mill site was not adequate for expansion.
 With the dredging of Thea Foss Waterway, the Tacoma location could be expanded to meet the company's needs and it provided a more accessible port for trans-Pacific shipping.
 The Cascade Cereal site was vacant due to a fire in 1902 which reduced the wood-framed mill and warehouse to cinders.